oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 Properties tagged with `Core.Computed` MAY additionally be tagged with the term [`Core.PostCondition`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#PostCondition), see [OData-VocCore](#ODataVocCore), if the service does not ignore them.
-Clients can then provide these properties in an insert request and benefit from the certainty that, if the request succeeds, their service-determined values match the provided values.
+Based on this tag (or based on out-of-band knowledge about the service behavior) clients can provide these properties in an insert request and benefit from the certainty that, if the request succeeds, their service-determined values match the provided values.
 Providing such properties effectively imposes "post-conditions" that must be met for the request to succeed.